-When you look for a definition of leadership, it can be easy to get overwhelmed, as there are a multitude of answers.
-But, for me, that’s what makes the topic so rich.
+When you look for a definition of leadership, it can be easy to get overwhelmed.
+There are a multitude of perspectives out there about it, in addition to a good number of myths.
+But, for me, that’s what makes the topic so interesting.
 It’s one of those concepts that doesn’t just have one clean-cut description.
-I think of it as a kaleidoscope — there are many different things to see and discover, especially as the turn of a situation or a change in direction can require a different type of leadership.
+I think of it as a kaleidoscope — there are many different things to see and discover, especially as a change in situation can require a different leadership approach.

 So that brings us back to the question of “What is it?!”
 In all my reading, studying about and living through leadership, I believe there are a handful of core, must-have aspects:

-- Leadership is about influence: In contrast to authority or power, influence is the capacity to have an effect on the character, development or behavior of someone or something.
-That effect occurs without compulsion, but happens organically due to the relationship and respect that exists between a leader and followers, or because of the pure merit of the leader or their ideals.
+Leadership is about influence: In contrast to authority or power, influence is the capacity to affect the thoughts and actions of others.
+This occurs without compulsion but happens organically due to the relationship and respect that exists between a leader and followers, or because of the pure merit of the leader or their ideals.
 Additionally, having influence does not require that a leader be a person of certain position or title.

-- Leadership empowers equally and outwardly: The focus of leadership is on empowering the followers and enlivening the vision rather than on a leader themselves.
-A leader is attentive to each of the respective team members and cares about empowering them to step into their greater potential.
+Leadership empowers others: The focus of true leadership is on empowering team members rather than on building up the leader themselves.
+A leader is attentive to each of the respective team members and cares about empowering them to step into their greatest potential.

-- Leadership is authentic: Most simply put, leaders walk their talk.
+Leadership is authentic: Most simply put, leaders walk their talk.
 They set an example for others on a team.
 They keep their word and they communicate openly.
-They create relationships of trust.
+Because of their authenticity and integrity, they create relationships of trust.